 Since the 15th century his feast day has been celebrated on March 19, a day that typically falls right in the middle of Lent — but that hasn’t stopped the laity from orchestrating a great feast in his honor.

-In particular, Italians have had a special love of Saint Joseph, and a famous miracle led the people of Sicily to begin a tradition known as the Tavola di San Giuseppe (Table of Saint Joseph).
+In particular, Italians have had a special love of St. Joseph, and a famous miracle led the people of Sicily to begin a tradition known as the Tavola di San Giuseppe (Table of St. Joseph).